saikongara/RetainX/README.md

 # RetainX

+RetainX is a tool for managing archival operations for both AWS and Azure.

 ## Overview
 The RetainX Module is designed to manage data lifecycle policies for Azure Data Lake Storage (ADLS) and AWS S3.
 It automates the process of moving, retaining, or deleting data based on predefined policies, optimizing costs and storage utilization.
 The module categorizes data into three levels: